 The Limiting Factors of any New Hire Employment Assessment Tests

 It’s challenging at times to know whether you’re making the smartest hiring decisions.
 As a result, it can be tempting to employ new hire tests to confirm hiring decisions on candidates.
-However, use caution when gathering data from these tests and using it to compare candidates.
+However, use caution when gathering data from these job assessment tests and using it to compare candidates.

 Second, it’s important to take into account information and input from various sources, and to not allow the results of the test alone to bias a decision.
 For example, how do you know the employee was honest when they took the test?
 Or what if they got a perfect score and understand the principles but are unable to apply them effectively in the real world?